 Synovial fluid is known to contain information that can be used to determine the health of a joint.
 For the new study, researchers set out to investigate whether there were differences in this information between men and women with osteoarthritis (OA).

-Study co-author Dr. Monte Hunter, chair of the Department of Orthopedic Surgery at the Medical College of Georgia at Augusta University, and colleagues recently published their findings in the journal Scientific Reports.
+Study co-author Dr. Monte Hunter, chair of the Department of Orthopedic Surgery at the Medical College of Georgia at Augusta University, and colleagues recently published their

 For the study, the team analyzed samples of synovial fluid taken from the knees of men and women both with and without OA.